Fidelismo: Israel and anti-Semitism

+Throughout his career, Fidel Castro was an ardent anti-zionist, breaking ties with Israel in 1973, sending troops to fight in the Yom Kippur War alongside the Arab States coalition, and calling Israel's policies regarding Palestinians "genocidal" in 1979, though during the 'Special Period' economic crisis after the fall of the USSR in 1991, Fidel's positions on the Israeli-Palestinian conflict became more moderate as the Cuban government began to look to ways to alleviate the severe economic crisis and break the international isolation Cuba was going through.

 In September 2010, The Atlantic began publishing a series of articles by Jeffrey Goldberg, based on extensive and wide-ranging interviews by Goldberg and Julia E. Sweig with Castro, the first of which lasted five hours.
 Castro contacted Goldberg after he read one of Goldberg's articles on whether Israel would launch a pre-emptive air strike on Iran, should it come close to acquiring nuclear weapons.
 Castro adhered to the consensus that Israel itself possesses nuclear weapons, called for Benjamin Netanyahu to join a global effort for nuclear disarmament, and warned against the dangers of Western confrontation with Iran in which, inadvertently, "a gradual escalation could become a nuclear war".

-However, Castro "unequivocally" defended Israel's right to exist and condemned anti-Semitism, a position which he said was shaped by his childhood experiences with belief in Jewish deicide.
+However, Castro "unequivocally" defended Israel's right to exist, and condemned anti-Semitism, a position which he said was shaped by his childhood experiences with belief in Jewish deicide.
 Castro criticized some of the rhetoric on Israel by Mahmoud Ahmadinejad, the President of Iran, under whom Iran–Israel relations became increasingly hostile:

 I don't think anyone has been slandered more than the Jews.
 I would say much more than the Muslims.
 They have been slandered much more than the Muslims because they are blamed and slandered for everything.
 [Iran must understand] Jews were expelled from their land, persecuted, and mistreated all over the world, as the ones who killed God.
 The Jews have lived an existence that is much harder than ours.
 There is nothing that compares to the Holocaust.

-Asked by Goldberg if he would tell Ahmadinejad the same things, Castro responded: "I am saying this so you can communicate it."
-Castro "criticized Ahmadinejad for denying the Holocaust, and explained why the Iranian government would better serve the cause of peace by acknowledging the 'unique' history of anti-Semitism and trying to understand why Israelis fear for their existence."
+Asked by Goldberg if he would tell Ahmadinejad the same things, Castro responded: "I am saying this, so you can communicate it."
+Castro "criticized Ahmadinejad for denying the Holocaust, and explained why the Iranian government would better serve the cause of peace by acknowledging the 'unique' history of anti-Semitism and trying to understand why Israelis fear for their existence".

+In 2010, Fidel strongly denounced Israel's bombing of the Gaza Strip, comparing Israel's policies in the Gaza Strip with the Holocaust, which drew the ire of the Israeli government, leading to accusations of anti-semitism against Castro.
+Fidel would double down on his comparison in 2014, during the 2014 Gaza War.